Victoria, Tarlac: 2026 Mollenido killings

-On December 13, 2024, around 6:00 in the evening, a fire erupted in a bakery near the town market.
-The fire lasted for an hour and burnt down an ancestral home.
-It required more firetrucks from Tarlac City to be put out.
-As of now, the cause of the fire is unknown and only one casualty has been recorded.
+In January 2026, the body of eight-year-old John Ysmael Mollenido was discovered in a calamansi farm in Barangay Maluid, a key development in the Killings of Diane Marie and John Ysmael Mollenido.

 Geography

 Victoria lies between 1"42’ north latitude and 120º35’ and 120"45 east longitude.
 It is bounded by Tarlac City to the southwest; the municipalities of Pura, Gerona, and La Paz to the northwest; and, the province of Nueva Ecija to the east.
 The municipality has a total land area of 11,150 hectares, of which a large portion is used for agricultural activities.

 Victoria is 15 km from Tarlac City and 139 km from Manila.

 Barangays

 Victoria is politically subdivided into 26 barangays, as shown below.